What is Networking?

 - You may also look up alumni on the Cornell homepage using the Search function; you keep your Cornell email for life when you graduate, and those who graduated in the last 5-7 years typically forward their Cornell email to their current email.
 When the results come up, click the People tab along the top.
 Sometimes it tells you the person can't be found, but their email is available in the People tab.

 - LinkedIn is a great way to find alumni!
 Meet with a career adviser to learn how and review our guidelines.

 - Career Fairs

-- The ILR Career Fair is held each October and focuses primarily on human resources, labor relations, HR consulting, and related opportunities.
+- The ILR Career Fair is held in September and focuses primarily on human resources, labor relations, HR consulting, and related opportunities.

 - Cornell Career Services also sponsors career fairs for employers seeking students from all majors:

 - Career Fair Days in September

 - Real Estate Career Fair each September

 - The Nonprofit and Government Career Fair in February

 - The Summer Opportunities Career Fair in February